QML: Signal handlers

 All signal handler names begin with "on".

 Development tools

 Because QML and JavaScript are very similar, almost all code editors supporting JavaScript will work.
-However full support for syntax highlighting, code completion, integrated help, and a WYSIWYG editor are available in the free cross-platform IDE Qt Creator since version 2.1 and many other IDEs.
+Full support for syntax highlighting, code completion, integrated help, and a WYSIWYG editor are available in the free cross-platform integrated development environment (IDE) Qt Creator since version 2.1 and many other IDEs.

 The qml executable can be used to run a QML file as a script.
 If the QML file begins with a shebang it can be made directly executable.
-However packaging an application for deployment (especially on mobile platforms) generally involves writing a simple C++ launcher and packaging the necessary QML files as resources.
+However packaging an application for deployment (especially on mobile platforms) generally involves writing a simple C++ launcher and packaging the needed QML files as resources.